Buddhist councils: Kashmiri Sarvāstivāda

-Another Fourth Buddhist Council was held in the Sarvastivada tradition, said to have been convened by the Kushan emperor Kanishka, in 78 AD at Kundalban in Kashmir.
-It is said that Kanishka gathered five hundred Bhikkhus in Kashmir, headed by Vasumitra, to systematize the Sarvastivadin Abhidharma texts, which were translated from earlier Prakrit vernacular languages (such as Gandhari in Kharosthi script) into Sanskrit.
+The Fourth Council of Kashmir is not recognized as authoritative for the Theravadins.
+Reports of this council can be found in scriptures which were kept in the Mahayana tradition.
+It is said that emperor Kanishka gathered five hundred Bhikkhus in Kashmir, headed by Vasumitra, to systematize the Sarvastivadin canon, which were translated from earlier Prakrit vernacular languages (such as Gandhari) into Sanskrit.
 It is said that during the council three hundred thousand verses and over nine million statements were compiled, a process which took twelve years to complete.
-Although the Sarvastivada are no longer extant as an independent school, its traditions were inherited by the Mahayana tradition.
-The late Professor Etienne Lamotte, an eminent Buddhologist, held that Kanishka's Council was fictitious.
-However, David Snellgrove, another eminent Buddhologist, considers the Theravada account of the Third Council and the Sarvastivada account of the Fourth Council "equally tendentious," illustrating the uncertain veracity of much of these histories.
+Sarvastivada sources also claim that the encyclopedic Abhidharma Mahāvibhāṣā Śāstra ("Great Abhidharma Commentary") dates to the time of Kanishka.
+This massive text became the central text of the Vaibhāṣika tradition in Kashmir.
+Although the Sarvastivada are no longer extant as an independent school, its Abhidharma tradition were inherited by the Mahayana tradition.